ddhw335/algorithmPractice/README.md

 # algorithmPractice
-This is a project allows me to practise writing algorithms.
+This is a project that allows me to practise writing algorithms.